 You can also support muscle growth and repair through tweaks to your diet.

 Consider adding some more high-protein foods to your routine.
 Some examples include meat, eggs, some nuts, and dairy products.
-You can also consider some foods rich in magnesium, including fruits and vegetables.
+Incorporate foods rich in magnesium, including nuts, seeds, fruits and vegetables.
+Also include antioxidant-rich foods to help balance the oxidative stress that can happen with exercise.